jbergstroem/mariadb-alpine/README.md

 ### Another MariaDB container though?

-1. The one's I found was out of date.
+1. The ones I found were out of date.
 Either based on the 5.x series or just not kept up to date
 2. It was obviously too large
 3. Not trapping CTRL+C. Not being able to quickly signal out is annoying.